Taiwanese Americans: Education

 Taiwanese Americans are the most educated ethnic group in the United States.
 Both Taiwanese immigrant men and women in the U.S. consist primarily of professionals with high income and high educational attainment.
 Largely influenced by traditional Confucian beliefs widespread in Taiwan, (Note: According to sociology professor Chien-Juh Gu of Western Michigan University:

 "Confucian teaching prioritizes education.
 Taiwanese children are expected to devote themselves to study from a young age, and parents are usually involved in their children’s education.
 Students must pass rigid entrance exams in order to attend high school, college, and graduate school, and the intense academic competition brings a great deal of pressure on the youth.
 Many teenagers spend most of their leisure time in private after-school programs that prepare them for exams.")
-Taiwanese American culture places the greatest emphasis on education.
+Taiwanese American culture places great emphasis on education.
 According to a 2000 survey, children's education was considered by Taiwanese couples as a family's most important decision.

 The main focus of the Taiwanese American family is the achievement of the highest level of education for children, who "are encouraged to study hard and attempt to attend outstanding universities and graduate schools".
 In addition to supporting extracurricular activities, Taiwanese American parents "support the development of musical skills over athletic skills [and support] engagement in social causes," with a large portion choosing to enroll their children in Chinese language schools that teach Chinese culture, history, martial arts, and Standard Chinese as opposed to Southern Min dialects such as Taiwanese Hokkien.
 Parents devote and invest themselves financially in youth education, especially for boys; a child's academic achievements are considered as collective achievements for the family as a whole.